Designing Distributed Systems: 8 Transactional Saga Patterns

 In a distributed context, standard ACID properties break down:

-| Property | Distributed Problem |
+| Property | Problem in Distributed Systems |

 |---|---|